-A note on participation points: All students begin the semester with 20 points for participation.
-Students can only lose these points throughout the semester by not completing response paper assignments.
-Students will lose 1 point for every response paper assignment missed.
-All response papers are due at the end of each week by Friday (11:59pm).
+A note on participation points: All students begin the semester with 20 points for attendance and participation.
+Students can only lose these points throughout the semester by missing class and not completing in-class participation assignments.
+Students will lose 2 point for every participation assignment missed.